mttbmann/Deepflow/readme.md

             project_path/input_files/workflow_step

-After adjusting the settings a project can be run either with
+After adjusting the settings a project can be run with:

             deepflow run path/to/project